ldunbar3/ldunbar3/README.md

 - 👋 Hi, I’m Lawrence Dunbar
-- 👀 I’m interested in Full Stack Web Development
-- 📚 I’m currently learning Rust & Web3 Technologies
-- 💞️ I’m looking to collaborate on any interesting open source code
+- I’m looking to collaborate on any interesting open source code
 - 📫 How to reach me l a w r e n c e . d u n b a r 3 [@] g m a i l . c o m

 <!---